• Skip to primary navigation

 Without corn syrup

-A caramel apple recipe without corn syrup consists of a small amount of water, a lot of sugar, a pinch of salt, and heavy cream.
 This is considered the best way to make caramel as the flavor comes from actually caramelizing the sugar.
-The flavor is pure and rich.
+The flavor is pure and rich, but it is also tricky to master.

 This is the type of caramel I made alongside Sweet Bee's Jessica Ellington in her caramel apple cooking class.
 I took extensive notes and will share that in another article.

-It seems simple enough, but making caramel without corn syrup is incredibly difficult to get right - unless you're a professional.
+It seems simple enough, but making caramel this way is incredibly difficult to get right - unless you're a professional.
 A lot can go wrong.
 I know this from making it three times in a row, in my own at home.
 I managed to mess each one up a different way:

 I thought I was doing all of the right things: I didn't stir the sugar as it cooked (which causes graininess), I cooked it on the right heat levels (so it didn't burn), and I was checking the temperature with both a candy thermometer and instant read thermometer.